-- r.
-The prepayment of the postage on parcels shall be compulsory, except in the case of redirected or returned parcels. - 2.
-The postage shall be made up of the sums accruing to each Office taking part in the conveyance by land or sea.
+- I. The prepayment of the postage on parcels shall be compulsory, except in the case of redirected or returned parcels. - 2.
+The postage shall be made up of the sums accruing to each Postal Administration taking part in the conveyance by land or sea.